1000Minds is an online suite of tools and processes to help individuals and groups make decisions, and also to understand people’s choices.

 “In removing complexity and uncertainty from decision-making processes, 1000Minds has blended an innovative algorithm with a simple user interface to produce a tool of great power and sheer elegance.”

-1000Minds is also fast and scaleable.
+1000Minds is fast and scaleable.
 No extra analysis is needed to derive decision-making outputs.
 Depending on your application, 1000Minds can as easily survey 100s or 1000s of people as (say) 10.

 Invented by Paul Hansen and Franz Ombler, 1000Minds emerged from research at the University of Otago in the 1990s into methods for prioritizing patients for surgery.